MarwanM404/FacePrivacy/README.md

 https://github.com/MarwanM404/FacePrivacy/assets/102218690/2db8d6ad-3869-4a73-ab77-fd2785f9ba99

 ### TODO
-1- Improve the dataset for detecting faces further in the background
+1- Improve the dataset for detecting faces further in the background or out of focus

 2- Testing performance using threading